espressomd/espresso/doc/sphinx/inter.rst

 to an arbitrary tabulated pair potential. *filename* specifies a file which contains the tabulated forces and energies as a function of the separation distance.
-The tabulated potential allows capping the force using TODO:MISSING, see section :ref:`Capping the force during warmup`.
+The tabulated potential allows capping the force using MISSING, see section :ref:`Capping the force during warmup`.

+.. todo:: replace MISSING above.

 At present the required file format is simply an ordered list separated by whitespace.
 The data reader first looks for a ``#`` character and